plone/documentation/docs/classic-ui/forms.md

 ```

 After using the {term}`plonecli` to add a form, there is a new sub folder `forms` in your package.
-Here we will find a `configure.zcml` containing the registration of the form,
+Here you will find a `configure.zcml` containing the registration of the form,

 ```xml
 <!-- ZCML header and other ZCML here  -->